Skip to main content

 Conclusion

 Turning casual users into loyal advocates hinges on effective feature adoption.
-By leveraging the four-stage funnel, you can identify exactly where users face challenges and address those sticking points head-on.
+By using the four-stage funnel, you can identify exactly where users face challenges and address those sticking points head-on.
 This approach lays the groundwork for using focused metrics to create meaningful changes.

 Pay attention to actionable metrics like feature depth, time-to-first-action, and engagement frequency.
 For many SaaS products, a healthy adoption rate typically falls between 20%–30%.
 To get the full picture, blend these quantitative insights with qualitative feedback to understand not just what users are doing but also why they’re doing it.